 research

-My thesis research explores how queer and trans* youth in suburban Toronto build connection and community in their everyday lives.
-I employed go-along interviews and participatory photography to study queer place-ecologies of the Greater Toronto Area and investigate how alternative forms of social infrastructure address endemic patterns of isolation and loneliness among queer and trans* youth.
+During my MA at York University, I studied how queer and trans* youth in suburban Toronto build connection and community in their everyday lives.
+I employed go-along interviews and participatory photography to study queer and trans* place-making practices and countercultural communities.